cguardia/questions/README.rst

 * Out of the box integration with popular third party widgets, like select2_ and ckeditor_.
-* Supports the creation of tests and quizzes, by defining "correct" answers to the questions, and optionally setting a meximum time to finish.
+* Supports the creation of tests and quizzes, by defining "correct" answers to the questions, and optionally setting a maximum time to finish.

 .. _SurveyJS: https://surveyjs.io
 .. _select2: https://select2.org/